-- Negative lift: Suggests that you could have earned more with the inventory if you had not included the buyer in a Private Auction or Preferred Deal.
+- Negative lift: Suggests that you could have earned more with the inventory if you had not included the buyer in the Private Auction.

 - Negligible: Lift is within plus or minus $10 USD (inclusive) per week and, therefore, considered having minor lift.

-Revenue lift metrics are available and actively updated for every covered deal type transacting.
-Metrics are normalized to a 7 day estimate and are inclusive of all queries where the deal is eligible.
-Once a deal has ended, metrics no longer display and N/A" is instead displayed.
+Revenue lift metrics are available and actively updated for every Private Auction deal transacting.
+Metrics are normalized to a 7 day estimate and are inclusive of all queries where the Private Auction deal is eligible.
+Once the Private Auction deal has ended, metrics no longer display and N/A" is instead displayed.

-- Not enough or no buyers in the auction bidding
+- Not enough or no buyers in auction are bidding

 - Bidders bidding below the minimum CPM

-- High minimum CPM in your deals where DSPs prioritize bidding on lower CPM deals
+- High minimum CPM in your Private Auction deals where DSPs prioritize bidding on lower CPM deals